XorTroll/uLaunch/Themes.md

 - `ui/Folder.png` -> 256x256 PNG for folders in the main menu.

 - `ui/Cursor.png` -> 296x296 PNG for the cursor pointing at items in the main menu.

+- `ui/Background.png` -> 1280x720 PNG for the menu's background.

+- `ui/Hbmenu.png` -> 256x256 PNG for the option (in homebrew menu) to directly launch normal hbmenu NRO.

 - `ui/UI.json` -> JSON file with UI settings